Atonement (2007 film): Casting

 Casting the role of Briony Tallis also proved challenging, yet once Wright discovered Saoirse Ronan her involvement enabled Wright to finally commence filming.
 On the casting process for the role of Briony, Wright commented how "We met many, many kids for that role.
 Then we were sent this tape of this little girl speaking in this perfect 1920s English accent.
 Immediately, she had this kind of intensity, dynamism, and willfulness."
 After inviting Ronan to come to London to read for the part, Wright was not only surprised by her Irish accent, but immediately recognised her unique acting ability.
 Upon casting Ronan, Wright revealed how completing this final casting decision enabled "the film to be what it became" and considered her participation in the film "lucky."

 Abbie Cornish was pegged for the role of 18-year-old Briony, but had to back out due to scheduling conflicts with Elizabeth: The Golden Age.
 Romola Garai was cast instead, and was obliged to adapt her performance's physicality to fit the appearance that had already been decided upon for Ronan and Redgrave.
-Garai spent much time with Ronan, and watched footage of her to approximate the way the younger actress moved.
+Garai spent much time with Ronan and watched footage of her to approximate the way the younger actress moved.
 Vanessa Redgrave became everyone's ideal to play the elderly Briony and was the first approached (although she was not cast until Ronan had been found), and committed herself to the role after just one meeting with Wright.
-Redgrave, Ronan and Garai worked together with a voice coach to keep the character's timbre in a familiar range throughout the film.
+Redgrave, Ronan, and Garai worked together with a voice coach to keep the character's timbre in a familiar range throughout the film.

 Filming

 Produced by StudioCanal, Atonement was filmed in Great Britain during the summer of 2006.

-Due to restrictions in the filming schedule, production only had two full days to film all the war scenes on Dunkirk beach, and the lack of budget to fund the 1000+ extras needed to shoot these scenes, Joe Wright and cinematographer Seamus McGarvey were forced to reduce the shooting to a 5 1/2-minute long take following James McAvoy's character as he moved a quarter of a mile along the beach.
+Due to restrictions in the filming schedule, the production only had two full days to film all the war scenes set on Dunkirk beach and lacked the budget to fund the 1000+ extras needed to shoot these scenes.
+Joe Wright and cinematographer Seamus McGarvey were forced to reduce the shooting to a 5 1/2-minute-long take following James McAvoy's character as he moved a quarter of a mile along the beach.